johnwoo-nl/emproto/README.md

 Use Ctrl+C to exit your app.
 This example app doesn't log in to any chargers so it'll show only basic info (no state info), unless another app has saved the password to `~/evses.json`.
 Read on to see how to login and get more info from a charger, and how to control it.

-## Requirements

-- Nodejs 20.14.10 or newer.
-- Build toolchain or runtime supporting ES6 modules.
-- Typescript to build (`tsc`), for now.
-Once an npm package will be created with prebuilt JS, JS will also suffice on the app side.

 ## Library usage